 Dividends are credited to the Financing and Investment Income and expenditure line in the Comprehensive Income and Expenditure Statement (CIES) when they become receivable by the council.
-Changes in fair value and any gains or losses on de-recognition are charged or credited to the same line in the CIES and, since purchase of the instruments scored as capital expenditure, reversed to the Capital Adjustment Account via the Movement in Reserves Statement (MIRS).
+Changes in fair value and any gains or losses on de-recognition are charged or credited to the same line in the CIES and, in the case of pooled investment funds reversed to the Pooled Investment Funds Adjustment Account via the Movement in Reserves Statement (MIRS).
 Sale proceeds on de-recognition are credited to usable capital receipts via the MIRS.